To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in May

 On top of those amazing benefits, selling a BSO also teaches you which marketing techniques work repeatedly for you and your audience.
 This information is priceless, because it sets the stage for creating online course and programs down the road (if that’s something you’d like to eventually do).

 Now that you know why a BSO is the key to your ultimate business success, let’s talk about exactly what it is.

 A Bite-Sized Offer is small offer that allows your clients to test you out.
 It’s generally a 90-minute session with a short follow-up session via phone or Skype.
 I recommend charging around $99, so that it’s a no-brainer decision for someone to hire you.

 The key to crafting the right BSO for your audience is to first identify a small, bite-sized, tangible result that you can create for your dream client.
 No, you won’t help them lose 100 pounds or rewrite their entire website, but you can create one result that will get them moving in the direction of their goals.

 Want some examples?

 Copywriter: You could could write one page on a client’s website or do a full-site copy review with suggestions on how they can make each page stronger and more compelling.

 Weight-loss coach: You could help a client uncover her top triggers for overeating and suggest clear solutions to work past those issues.

-Web designer: You could design a landing page, a header, or a small logo.
+Web designer: You could design a landing page, a header, or a logo.

 Notice how these examples are results-oriented and small enough to do in a single session (with a quick follow-up session for fine-tuning).
 A BSO is not a long-term offer and not designed to create massive results, and that’s okay!

 Your goal is to get on the phone with your clients and blow their minds in 90 minutes (and answer questions in a 30-minute follow-up call).
 That’s it.